 Our body uses fat for energy but consuming too much fat can lead to obesity because fat calories, compared to carbohydrates or protein, turn into body fat more easily.
 This is why a low-fat diet particularly with low saturated fat foods is preferred for a healthier body.
+In this post, we’ll list out as many types of low saturated fat foods as we can so you can easily follow this type of diet without missing out on your favorites.

 Saturated fats are also called solid fat because it’s solid at room temperature.
 It is mainly found in animal foods (like milk, cheese, and meat) and a few plant foods (like palm oil, coconut oil, and cocoa butter).
 And according to the American Heart Association, the recommendation is to aim for a dietary pattern with 5-6% calories from saturated fat.